 If you are facing DUI charges, do not try to handle the case on your own.
 The consequences of a conviction can be severe, and you need an experienced lawyer who knows the ins and outs of DUI law to help you navigate the legal system and get the best possible outcome for your case.

 You’ve landed into some serious trouble, but what is done is done, it’s time to think about the future.
-You must first hire a DUI defense lawyer from the Rathburn Law Firm to build a strong defense and fight for the best possible outcome in your case.
+You must first hire a DUI defense lawyer from the Rathburn Law Office to build a strong defense and fight for the best possible outcome in your case.

 Our DUI defense lawyers are familiar with Miranda rights and can use them to your advantage.
 This way, we may be able to get key evidence thrown out if it was obtained without Miranda warnings being read or if you were not read your Miranda rights before being interrogated.